Skip to main content

 It’s easier to write without a period, but I find they just look odd that way, because they are not English.

-• optional: more unusual terms should be spelled out or defined in bold on their first use, Wikipedia-style.
+• optional: more unusual terms are defined in bold on their first use, Wikipedia-style.
 (For other terms, the popup annotation is considered adequate—a reader unfamiliar with them can simply pop them up and find out.)
 Example: “The National Aeronautics and Space Administration (NASA) is an independent agency…”

 • Science: